Jess VanderWier

 Table of Contents

-This post will discuss bedtime struggles from a biological perspective, looking specifically at sleep pressure and wake windows.
-This info will give you some tools to help make sense of your child’s bedtime struggles and determine a bedtime that meets their unique sleep needs (*hint: it might not be 7 p.m.).
+This post will discuss bedtime struggles for children ages 2-12 years old, looking specifically at sleep pressure and wake windows.
+This info will help you make sense of your child’s bedtime struggles and determine a bedtime that meets their unique sleep needs (*hint: it might not be 7 p.m.).

 Sleep Pressure and Wake Windows Are Key